 What is Pelvic Inflammatory Disease?

 Pelvic Inflammatory Disease (PID) is an infection of the female reproductive organs.
 The fallopian tubes, uterus, and ovaries can all be affected by PID.
-If left untreated, the infection may spread beyond the reproductive organs into the abdominal (peritoneal) cavity.
+The infection may spread beyond the reproductive organs into the abdominal (peritoneal) cavity if left untreated.

 About Pelvic Inflammatory Disease